YoumingD/NBA-Allstar/README.md

 Website for showing information of NBA Allstars 2022

-Searching and modifying data are avaliable
+Searching and editing data in real time are avaliable

 Run server.py first, then use the given link to access the website